leaot/leaot.github.io/_posts/2023-04-18-barenblatt.md

 Here, $k^{1/2}$ is taken as the characteristic dimension $d$ and it is taken into account that for $u \lim 0$ Darcy's law must be valid.
-The two-term filtration law was first proposed by Forchgay measure.
+The two-term filtration law was first proposed by Forchheimer.
 Formula (1.13) describes the observational data well even for very large Reynolds numbers.
 Thus, for non-cemented (bulk) porous media, this law is valid up to Reynolds numbers of the order of 10-100, while deviations from the linear law begin at $Re \approx$ 0.1-1.0.
 Repeated attempts have been made to choose the characteristic size $d$ in such a way that the filtration process in porous media of various structures can be described by a single formula.
 It turned out to be successful introduction as characteristic size of the quantity $(\kappa /m)$^{1/2} proposed by M. D. Millionshchikov.
 Then the number $Re$ turns out to be equal to $ \rho u \kappa^{1/2} m^{3/2}/\mu$.
 In this case, it is possible to uniformly describe the law of filtration in many media of different permeability.
 For unconsolidated porous media, the coefficients of the two-term filtration law (1.13) can be written in the form

 $$